Jchow2/python-market-segmentation-analysis/README.md

 - Health Information
 - Corruption Reporting

-Sauti aims to bridge information gaps for micro, small, and medium enterprises (MSMEs), enhancing access to timely information.
-A clustering segmentation model can better assist Sauti's team in understanding their diverse user base and tailoring services to meet the specific needs of different market segments.
+This project's goal is to bridge information gaps for micro, small, and medium enterprises (MSMEs), enhancing access to timely information.
+A clustering segmentation model can allow teams to better understand their diverse user base and tailoring services to meet the specific needs of different market segments.

 ## **Methodology**
 1. **Data Transformation:**